 As part of the pre-treatment workup, the panel recommends tumor KRAS/NRAS gene status testing for all patients with metastatic colorectal cancer at the time of diagnosis of metastatic disease.
-If KRAS/NRAS are found to be wild-type, BRAF testing can be considered (see Perioperative Cetuximab and Panitumumab for Resectable

-Metastatic Disease: The Role of KRAS, NRAS, and BRAF Status, above).
+If KRAS/NRAS are found to be wild-type, BRAF testing can be considered (see KRAS, NRAS, and BRAF Status, above).

 When patients present with colorectal cancer and synchronous liver metastases, resection of the primary tumor and liver can be done in a simultaneous or staged approach following neoadjuvant treatment (options discussed below).
-570-577 Historically, in the staged approach, the primary tumor was usually resected first.
+Historically, in the staged approach, the primary tumor was usually resected first.
 However, the approach of liver resection before resection of the primary tumor is now well-accepted.
 In addition, emerging data suggest that chemotherapy, followed by resection of liver metastases before resection of the primary tumor, might be an effective approach in some patients, although more studies are needed.
-578-580 Locally ablative procedures can be considered instead of or in addition to resection in cases of liver oligometastases (see Liver-Directed Therapies, above), but resection is preferred.
+In addition, neoadjuvant short-course radiation of T1-T3 primary rectal tumors is an option in this setting.
+Locally ablative procedures can be considered instead of or in addition to resection in cases of liver or lung oligometastases (see Local Therapies for Metastases, above), but resection is preferred.